raditya1117/HoneyBadger/python-errors/article.md

 ImportError: cannot import name 'nonexistingfunction' from 'honeybadger'
 ```
 ### AttributeError

 In Python, every object has a set of assoicated attributes i.e. field names and methods.
-For example, a Python list has the append() method that we use to add new values to a list.
-However, a tuple, an integer, a string, or a floating-point value doesn't have the append() method.
-Hence, if we invoke the append() method on a tuple, the program runs into AttributeError exception.
+For example, a Python list has the `append()` method that we use to insert new values to a list.
+However, a tuple, an integer, a string, or a floating-point value doesn't have the `append()` method.
+Hence, if we invoke the `append()` method on a tuple, the program runs into `AttributeError` exception.

 ```py
 my_tuple=(1,2,3,4,5)
 my_tuple.append(6)
 ```
-In this code, we have used the append() method on a tuple.
-Hence, the program runs into AttributeError exception with the message `AttributeError: 'tuple' object has no attribute 'append'`.
+In this code, we have used the `append()` method on a tuple.
+Hence, the program runs into `AttributeError` exception with the message `AttributeError: 'tuple' object has no attribute 'append'`.

 ```py
 Traceback (most recent call last):